TheThingsIndustries/lorawan-stack-docs/doc/content/devices/configuring-devices/multicast/index.md

 ---
-title: "Multicast"
+title: "Multicast Groups"
 description: ""
-aliases: ["devices/class-c-multicast"]
+aliases: ["devices/multicast"]
-weight: 6
+weight: 4
 ---

-It is also possible to create a [Class B]({{< ref "devices/class-b" >}}) or [Class C]({{< ref "devices/class-c" >}}) multicast group to send downlink messages to a group of end devices.
+It is also possible to create a [Class B]({{< ref "devices/configuring-devices/class-b" >}}) or [Class C]({{< ref "devices/configuring-devices/class-c" >}}) multicast group to send downlink messages to a group of end devices.
 A multicast group is a virtual ABP device, where multiple physical devices share the same DevAddr and session keys.
 It does not support uplink, confirmed downlink nor MAC commands.

 <!--more-->